-Listing 10.
+"Shotton, D. (2013).
+Open Citations.
+Nature, 502: 295-297. doi:10.1038/502295a", 0)) Listing 10.
 The test code, the algorithm implementation in Python, and three distinct run of the test with different configurations and expected results.
 The source code of this listing is available as part of the material of the course.

-While the proposed development approach could seem banal at a first sight, it is actually adopted regularly by programmers so as to think carefully about the requirements of a certain code to develop and to avoid the introduction of bugs.
+The proposed development approach could seem banal at first sight.
+However, it is adopted regularly by programmers to think carefully about the requirements of a particular code to develop and to avoid the introduction of bugs.

-In the context of this course, the suggestion is to adopt the test-driven development approach systematically when implementing algorithms in Python, since it is a very useful tool for checking the correctness of the outcomes of an algorithm.
-To this end, the introduction of all the algorithms in the following lectures will be anticipated by the presentation of the related test, by following the particular template shown in Listing 11, where all the words between angular brackets should be replaced by the appropriate names.
-It is worth mentioning that, at the very beginning, all the instruction of the algorithm will be substituted by the instruction return, so as to say that the algorithm is actually returning nothing and, thus, to allow all the new tests to fail, as prescribed by the second step of the test-driven development process, introduced above.
+We suggest adopting the test-driven development approach systematically when implementing algorithms in Python since it is a handy tool for checking the correctness of the outcomes of an algorithm.
+To this end, specific tests will anticipate all the algorithms in the following chapters, by following the template shown in Listing 11.
+We will replace all the words between angular brackets with the appropriate names.
+Initially, we will replace all the Python instructions of the algorithm with the instruction return, to say that the algorithm is not returning anything.
+This lack in returning a value allows all the new tests to fail, as prescribed by the second step of the test-driven development process, introduced above.